lipupini/lipupini/README.md

 - Support for the following media file formats: AVIF, FLAC, GIF, JPG, PNG, M4A, MP3, MP4, Markdown, OGG Vorbis
 - Allows subscribing to your content collection via RSS2.0.
 - Search Lipupini accounts from other Fediverse platforms via the ActivityPub protocol.
-- Supports translations/internationalization: See [module/Lukinview/L18n](module/Lukinview/L18n)
+- Supports translations/internationalization: See [src/Frontend/Languages](src/Frontend/Languages)
 - Robust cross-browser E2E test suite
 - Automatically fix image orientation and strip private metadata thanks to [Imagine](https://github.com/php-imagine/Imagine) library
 - With [ffmpeg](https://ffmpeg.org) available and `useFfmpeg` [enabled](system/config/state.php), video thumbnails and audio waveforms can be generated automatically.
 - Supports both `"hidden"` and `"unlisted"` options in [files.json](collection/README.md)
 - Once dependencies are installed, Lipupini is designed to get up and running quickly.
-- API for retrieving collection data.
-See [module/Lipupini/Collection/ApiRequest.php](module/Lipupini/Api/ApiRequest.php)
 - Media collections are self-contained, served as they are on your filesystem.
 Lipupini-specific collection files are stored in a special `.lipupini` folder, making account collections completely portable.
-- Module system paves a way for collaborative development.
+- Composer pattern paves a way for new request modules in packages.
 - Docker support.
 See [deployment instructions](system/deploy/README.md#deploying-with-docker).
 - Show an avatar image when searching from an external ActivityPub or RSS client.
 - Lipupini manages to implement ActivityPub without a database.
 Certain inbox activities can be logged to your collection in raw JSON.
 See `system/config/state.php` for the option.
 - Built-in JS/CSS cache busting mechanism.
 Increment `system/config/state.php` to bust that cache!
 - Minimalist grid layout.
-Frontend is ready to be customized, or you can make an entirely new frontend module.
+Frontend is ready to be customized.
 - On-demand caching system creates and serves static media files.
 Support for custom caching URL can facilitate the use of a CDN.
 - [Public domain](LICENSE.md) source code is the most permissive license there is.
 You can do whatever you want with this thing.
 Please feel free to contribute back to upstream, post in discussions, etc. There is no obligation of any kind.